benwr/glean/README.md

 ## License

-Glean is released under version 3 of the GNU GPL.
+Glean is released under version 3 of the GNU GPL, or any later version.